Pandaqi/Pandaqi-Studio/pandaqi-studio/content/thats-amorphe-pictures/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "That's Amorphe: Pictures"
-headerTitle: "A spin-off for That's Amorphe played using drawings"
 blurb: "A party game about changing someone else's drawing into a different thing, then asking others to guess how much you changed it."
-blurbShort: "You receive a drawing of a cat.
+# blurb: "You receive a drawing of a cat.
 You have to change it into a farmer with just three lines.
 Others need to guess what on earth you did.
 A spin-off of [That's Amorphe](/thats-amorphe)."

-color: "turquoise"

 date: 2023-03-10

 difficulty: "kids-can-play"
 genres: ["party"]
-categories: ["boardgame", "standard"]
+categories: ["board-game", "standard"]
 tags: ["social", "guessing", "language", "drawing", "creative", "sorting", "simultaneous-turns"]
 themes: []